Social media is a giant ocean of feedback.

 - How text analysis helps social listening tools find the right data about consumers

-- Why accuracy is the most important factor
+- Why accuracy is essential when analyzing text

-Let’s take a look at how text analytics and social listening are working together to bring researchers and brands entirely new insights that the once never dreamed possible.
+Let’s take a look at how text analytics and social listening are working together to bring researchers and brands entirely new insights that they never dreamed possible.

 How Does Text Analytics Work?